We are storytellers! We act well our parts.

 Acting III is an intensive acting class.
-Students will be given the opportunity to use the skills they have developed in Acting I and Acting II while working on a monologue or a scene that is not used in the main stage show.
-This class will work on Acting Theory ie: creating interesting and believable characters who have goals and tactics, script structure, improvisation etc. Students will leave the class ready to audition for a variety of performance opportunities.
-Students in Acting III who are 10 years old are invited to audition for Theatre Troupe.
+Students will be given the opportunity to use the skills they have developed in Acting I and Acting II while working on a monologue or a partnered scene.
+This class focuses on the creation of interesting and believable characters who have desires, authentic emotional reactions and relatable struggles.
+Reflecting the human condition is the goal.
+Students will leave the class ready to audition for a variety of performance opportunities.

 MUSICAL THEATRE II (Focus Track):

-This is one of the most exciting performing arts around.
-It is unique in the way that it tells a story through the combination of dance, music, and theater.
-Students in this program are always developing in multiple art forms and, in doing so, create new avenues for growth and artistic exploration.
+One of the most exciting performing arts around.
+Musical Theatre tells a story through the combination of dance, music, and theater.
+Students in this program are developing in a variety of art forms and in so doing, create new avenues for growth and artistic exploration.

-Musical Theater is the pursuit of becoming a “triple-threat-performer” – that is, a performer that is well versed in music, dance, and acting.
-Students learn skills in performance, dance, music theory, and vocal technique and application through control and awareness of body, voice, and mind.
+Musical Theater is the pursuit of becoming a “triple-threat-performer” – a performer well versed in music, dance, and acting.
+Students learn skills in dance, music theory, and vocal technique.
+MT students develop an awareness of body, voice, and mind.
 It is the perfect program for students who enjoy all aspects of theater and strive to become versatile performing artists.

 Musical theater classes are currently offered in a recreational and focus track.
 Both recreational and focus tracks are offered for ages 7-9 and for 10+.
 The focus track takes the skills learned in Recreational Musical Theater and develops them to a deeper understanding.
 More advanced choreography, vocal lines, and character development is explored in the focus track.
 Students must have taken Recreational Musical Theater and must have the approval of the teacher through an audition process or in class observations.